 How to Start an Easy Potato Bed

-When we see the yellow of dandelions and daffodils, it’s time to plant potatoes.
-(That’s about St. Patrick’s Day in Western North Carolina’s Zone 7.) *We are waiting a bit longer this year…update below!* We needed a quick way to plant that was easy enough for kids to help.
-Here’s How to Start a Quick and Easy Potato Bed thanks to a deep mulch technique:
+When we see the yellow of dandelions and daffodils, it’s almost time to start potatoes.
+(That’s about St. Patrick’s Day in Western North Carolina’s Zone 7.)
+We needed a quick way to plant that was easy enough for kids to help.

 Step 1: Put down 2-3 inches of compost.